StevenMayher/432-2022/classes/class15/README.md

 ## Announcements

-1. Feedback on the Minute Paper after Class 14 **will be available by class time**.
+1. Feedback on the Minute Paper after Class 14 [is now available](https://bit.ly/432-2022-min-14-feedback).
 2. Remember that we do not have class next week, thanks to Spring Break.
 Our next class will be Tuesday 2022-03-15.
     - Dr. Love will be mostly away from email and not responding to Piazza from March 5-10.
     - TA office hours are cancelled from March 5-11.